Train models with any machine learning frameworks

 3. Create __init__.py

-Inside the top level folder (in this example my-training), create a folder called model and create an empty file called __init__.py inside it.
+If you haven’t already, create a folder called model and create an empty file inside it called __init__.py.

 Copy this template into training.py: